ta-data-lis/final-project/your-project/README.md

 - [Links](#links)

 ## Project Description
 To ensure the future growth of your business you have to make wise decisions - now.
-One step towards this is predict future sales, because this is the base for your business revenue, this is the base for your profability.
+One step towards this is predict future sales, because this is the base for your business revenue, this is the base for your profitability.
 For that I create a model to forecast the future sales in a time series.

 ## Hypotheses / Questions
 * How many products are you going to sell in the future?